ValksGodotTools/GodotModulesCSharp-Old/README.md

 - [x] Do not add mod if lua scripts did not compile and give some kind of feedback in console about this
 - [x] Do not add mod if info.json does not exist
 - [x] Figure out how to use Lua debugger
+- [ ] Allow mods to interact with each other without overwriting one another
 - [ ] Add a game menu and list all mods / add stuff to manage / reload mods

 ## Setup